نوع مقاله : پژوهشی

 نویسندگان [English]

-Cement-based stabilization/solidification is one of the common methods to prevent the transportation of heavy metal ions in soils.
-The main objective of this paper is to investigate the controlling mechanism in cement-based stabilization/solidification of Pb ion-contaminated bentonite in two different curing conditions of closed and open systems.
-Curing an open system is defined as a curing condition in which the stabilized/solidified sample has continued access to free water.
-In contrast, in the close curing process, the stabilized/solidified sample has been prevented to have access to any external water after initial mixing.
-To achieve the above-mentioned objective, a series of geo-environmental experiments, including pH, solubility measurement, TCLP, and XRD, were performed.
+Cement-based stabilization/solidification is a commonly used method to prevent the transportation of heavy metal ions in soils.
+The main objective of this paper is to investigate the controlling mechanisms in cement-based stabilization/solidification of Pb ion-contaminated bentonite under two different curing conditions: closed and open systems.
+In an open system, the stabilized/solidified sample continues to have access to free water, while in a closed system, the stabilized/solidified sample is prevented from accessing any external water after initial mixing.
+To achieve this objective, a series of geo-environmental experiments, including pH, solubility measurements, TCLP, and XRD, were performed.
 In the first step, the bentonite sample was contaminated with 100 cmol/kg-soil of lead nitrate.
 After achieving equilibrium, the contaminated sample was stabilized/solidified with 15% cement.
-The results indicate that with application of 15% cement on the contaminated bentonite, the pH takes place on the range of 10.5 to 11.5 which is a safe domain for lead precipitation.
-In other words, the minimum required percentage of cement for stabilization/solidification is the quantity in which the pH of system comes about in the necessary range for heavy metal precipitation.
-This quantity is generally a function of the type and concentration of heavy metal contaminant.
-According to the experimental results of this research, it is shown that the method of curing does not have any noticeable impact upon the stabilization process of stabilized/solidified contaminated bentonite.
-On the other hand, according to the XRD results it is shown that in close system more pozzolanic components have formed.
-Therefore, the achievement of EPA criteria for TCLP experiments in cured samples at close system is attributed to the more progress in pozzolanic interaction and more formation of C-S-H and C-A-S-H components at 28 days for cured samples at close condition.
+The results indicate that when 15% cement is applied to the contaminated bentonite, the pH ranges from 10.5 to 11.5, which is a safe domain for lead precipitation.
+In other words, the minimum required percentage of cement for stabilization/solidification is the quantity in which the pH of the system is in the necessary range for heavy metal precipitation.
+This quantity is generally a function of the type and concentration of the heavy metal contaminant.
+According to the experimental results of this research, the method of curing does not have a noticeable impact on the stabilization process of stabilized/solidified contaminated bentonite.
+However, the XRD results show that more pozzolanic components have formed in the closed system.
+Therefore, the achievement of EPA criteria for TCLP experiments in cured samples in the closed system is attributed to the more significant progress in pozzolanic interaction and more formation of C-S-H and C-A-S-H components at 28 days for cured samples under closed conditions.

 کلیدواژهها [English]